hisgarden/mcp-server-meal-prep/CURSOR_SETUP.md

 The Rust MCP server has been built and tested:
 - ✅ Server compiles successfully with Rust
-- ✅ All 6 cuisines (French, Thai, Italian, Mexican, Chinese, Vietnamese) are available
+- ✅ All 7 cuisines (French, Thai, Italian, Mexican, Chinese, Vietnamese, Japanese) are available
 - ✅ Recipe formatting and meal planning working properly
 - ✅ High-performance binary ready for production use